 Public schools in Prague

 It is always a good idea for parents to visit schools of interest before enrolling their children.
-This can be done at official open days or may be arranged by request.
-Conditions in public schools may vary widely, and some are more amenable to and equipped for having foreign students than others.
+This can be done on official open days or may be arranged by request.
+Conditions in public schools may vary widely, and some are more amenable to and equipped for having international students than others.

 Private schools in Prague

-Private schools in Prague are partly funded by the state and partly by tuition, and teach the Czech Republic national curriculum.
-Some of these schools are bilingual, teaching in both Czech and English, or sometimes Czech and German.
+Private schools in Prague are partly funded by the state and partly by tuition, and they teach the Czech Republic's national curriculum.
+Some of these schools are bilingual, teaching in both Czech and English or sometimes Czech and German.
 Expat parents who can't quite fit international school fees into their budget but are still concerned about their children having difficulties with the Czech language may find these schools to be an ideal solution.

 International schools in Prague

-Most international schools teach in English and are perhaps most useful for expats planning to reside in the country for a relatively short period of time, as the continuity in curriculum minimises disruption in the child's education.
-Common curricula offered by international schools include the International Baccalaureate (IB), the American Curriculum, or the British National Curriculum.
-Prague in particular has a high concentration of international schools.
+Most international schools teach in English and are perhaps most useful for expats planning to reside in the city for a relatively short period of time, as the continuity in curriculum minimises disruption in the child's education.
+Common curricula offered by international schools include the International Baccalaureate (IB), the American Curriculum and the British National Curriculum.
+Prague, in particular, has a high concentration of international schools.

-International schools can be expensive, so if moving to Prague as part of an international relocation package, it is worth negotiating for school fees as part of the relocation contract.
+International schools can be expensive, so if moving to Prague as part of an international relocation package, it is worth negotiating for school fees to be included as part of the relocation contract.

 Special-needs education in Prague

 The Czech government implemented a system of inclusion for children with special needs.
-This means that all children can be educated in mainstream schools, no matter their level of difficulties, unless a parent specifically wants their child to be educated at a special-needs school.
-In some mainstream schools there are also classes for special needs children if they would like to be taught separately.
+This means that all children can be educated in mainstream schools, no matter the level of their learning difficulties.
+This is the case unless a parent specifically wants their child to be educated at a special-needs school.
+In some mainstream schools, there are also classes for special needs children if they would like to be taught separately.

-All schools have the necessary facilities, staff and support provisions available to assist children with disabilities, and a counselling system has been developed to help the integration process into mainstream schools.
-The different needs of all children have also been regarded and individualised forms of education have been developed to meet these needs.
+All schools have the necessary facilities, staff and support provisions available to assist children with disabilities, and a counselling system has been developed to help with the integration process into mainstream schools.
+The different needs of all children have also been regarded, and individualised forms of education have been designed to meet these needs.